rexbrahh/libjzx/docs/io.md

 # I/O readiness

-libjzx includes a small fd readiness facility built into the loop.
+libjzx includes a small fd readiness facility built into the loop, backed by libxev.

 Register an fd with `jzx_watch_fd()`, and readiness events are delivered to the owning actor as messages tagged `JZX_TAG_SYS_IO`.